KyrianU/taste-of-africa/README.md

 ## Introduction

 Taste of Africa is a restaurant website designed based to display the user their menu & enable the user to make/ammend/edit their reservations.
 This project is stritcly for educational purposes.
+With the use of Bootstrap and Django Framework, it gives users the functionality to register and account and reserve a table in advance.
+It includes full CRUD functionality on reservations.

+# Agile Methodology

+The plan for this project was carried out using Agile Methodology.
+The Github issues which can be viewed here..., were also used to record the User stories used to help build the site.

+Every User story contains Acceptance Criteria and Tasks, some of these had to be amended as I was not too sure what needed to be done to achieve the Acceptance criteria.

+The MOSCOW METHOD OF PRIORITISATION was also used, classfifying each User Story as either 'Must Have', 'Should Have', or 'Could Have'.

+Overall, the use of Agile methodology was of great benefits as it helped with organising the development of the project.
+Even though there was not timeframe set for each User Story, it helped with my time management.

-# UX
+# User Experience (UX)

+## Site Goals

+Taste of Africa is a restaurant that aims to satisfy new and existing customers by maintaining an update and user friendly website with simple online menu, a reservation system and contact information with opening times.
+There's a short story about what the restaurant is also about.

 ## User Stories